 Everybody in this room is somewhere in these four steps.
 And I call you to take another one this morning.

 - If you are distant from God, you need to come, draw near.

 - If you have drawn near in recent days or just this morning, but hold back from any transaction analyzing and appraising, you need to buy.
 I admit it is a strange transaction: there is no price and you are spiritually bankrupt.
 But you must take this water and milk and wine, and count it yours just as much as if you had bought it, for there is one who has bought it.

 - If you have made the transaction and hold the water and milk and wine in your hand, you need to eat.
 God is not a thing to be studied.
 He is a person to be experienced.
 He is food and life and joy for the soul.

 - Finally, if you have eaten, delight yourself in the Lord.
-And say with the psalmist, "Thou dost show me the path of life; in thy presence there is fulness of joy, in thy right hand are pleasures for evermore."
+And say with the psalmist, “You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore” (Psalm 16:11).